 • Olive oil: Always use high-quality extra virgin olive oil which imparts a rich flavor.

-• Vegetable broth: Along with the wine broth makes up the braising liquid.
-It will reduce and concentrate during the cooking process concentrating the flavors so it’s best to use a low-sodium broth.
-You can use store-bought or homemade vegetable broth.
+• Vegetable broth: This will reduce as the leeks braise, so it’s best to use a low-sodium broth (or make your own with leftover veggie scraps!).
 Chicken broth also works well but, of course, this dish will no longer be vegetarian.

-• Seasoning: Salt and freshly cracked black pepper to bring out the natural flavor of the leeks.
+• Seasoning: Salt and freshly cracked black pepper to bring out the natural flavor.
+Just a sprinkle of sugar helps caramelize the leeks, but feel free to leave this off if you avoid sugar.

 • Feta cheese: Adds a delicious tangy creaminess, but leave it off for a vegan option.
 Use whole feta preserved in brine and crumble it yourself, as it tends to be of higher quality.